mudassir0002/Certify-Dapp/README.md

 ## Overview
 This project is a blockchain-based document verification platform that leverages Ethereum to store and verify documents such as NTA results, RTO driving licenses, course certificates, and university result cards.
-The platform integrates with Aadhaar for identity verification and ensures that data is stored securely on-chain, making documents tamper-proof and verifiable by authorized parties.
+The platform integrates with Aadhaar for identity verification and ensures that data is stored securely on-chain, making documents tamper-proof and verifiable by authorized parties .

 The platform features two main functionalities:
 1. **Certificate Creation and Management** – For institutions to create and manage certificates.